-A full-time guidance counselor is available to assist student, parents, and teachers when additional support or counseling is required.
+A full-time school counselor is available to assist student, parents, and teachers when additional support or counseling is required.
 The counselor can provide individual counseling or small group activities for children experiencing school or family difficulties.
 Parents give the counselor permission to initiate individual or group counseling activities.
-The guidance counselor also consults with teachers and the Principal with regard to student behavior.
-The counselor works with classroom teachers in developing age-appropriate substance abuse prevention and social skills programs.
+The counselor also consults with teachers and the Principal with regard to student behavior.
+The counselor works with classroom teachers in developing age-appropriate supports.